Driving school scams

 Pass in 5 days scams

-Cowboys love crash courses because they can take large amounts of money off people with the promise of a quick, easy licence.
-Pupils I've taught who have been on some of these courses had 30 low quality hours rushed into a week with vital topics such as crossroads completely missed out to save time.
-The tests can be booked miles away, hardly anyone gets to do the test and those that do rarely pass based on the ones I've met.
+Cowboys love crash courses because they can take large amounts of money off people.
+The promise of a quick, easy licence is too much for some pupils to resist.
+Pupils I’ve taught who have been on some of these courses had 30 low quality hours rushed into a week with vital topics such as crossroads completely missed out to save time.
+The tests can be booked miles away, hardly anyone gets to do the test and those that do rarely pass based on the ones I’ve met.

 Extra charges for evenings/weekends